Lyuxuan-218/Technology-Information-System-Assignment/README.md

-# Industrial Assignments
+# 🏫 My Industrial Assignments

-This repository contains my school assignments related to industrial activities.

-Through these assignments, I was able to:
-- Visit a real working environment at UTMDigital
+Welcome to my collection of **industrial visit & talk assignments**!

+Here you'll find:
+- 🎥 **Assignment 1: Our UTMDigital Adventure** – a fun vlog of our industrial visit
-- Learn from an industrial talk and summarize the key ideas creatively
+- 🎨 **Assignment 2: Industrial Talk Poster** – a poster summarizing key points from an industrial talk

-These tasks helped me gain better understanding of how industry relates to what we learn in class.
+These assignments helped me see how industry works and connect what we learn in class to the real world.

+Hope you enjoy exploring them! 😄